 Last year was the deadliest year on record for transgender Americans, with 27 homicides reported, most of the victims being women of color.
-Six months into 2017, 14 trans people have been reported murdered in the U.S. The actual number killed in any given year is likely much higher, as often the media and police misgender victims, or their deaths are not reported at all.
+As of September 2017, 20 trans people have been reported killed by violence in the U.S. The actual number killed in any given year is likely much higher, as often the media and police misgender victims, or their deaths are not reported at all.

 Find out about the people behind this year's statistics on this and the following pages, and remember you can help stem this epidemic of violence by getting involved with trans rights groups and antiviolence organizations.